-For the most part, the middle class still existed during The Eighties.
+For the most part, the middle class still existed during The Eighties in the US.

 The PG-13 rating was introduced in 1984 as a response to the controversy over violent content in Gremlins and Indiana Jones and the Temple of Doom, which had gone out with PG ratings.

 Television was going through a rough patch.
 While many shows were holdovers from The Seventies, the networks had a very hard time keeping new shows on.
 What shows did survive were massive hits: The Cosby Show, Cheers, Miami Vice, etc.